JawahirOmar/FSND-capstone/README.md

 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 ### Data Models
-Movie with attributes title and release date
+- Movies with attributes title and release date
-Actor with attributes name, age and gender
+- Actors with attributes name, age and gender
-Casting with attributes actor_id and movie_id

 ### Endpoints
-- GET /actors, /movies and /casting
+- GET /actors and /movies
+- DELETE /actors/ and /movies/
-- POST /actors, /movies and /casting
+- POST /actors and /movies and
-- PATCH /actors, /movies/ and /casting
+- PATCH /actors/ and /movies/
-- DELETE /actors, /movies/ and /casting

 ### Roles
 - Casting Assistant
 has following permissions for actions.
-1. get:movies, get:actors, get:casting
+1. get:movies, get:actors

 - Casting Director
 has following permissions for actions.
-1. get:movies, get:actors, get:casting
+1. get:movies, get:actors
-2. post:actors, post:casting
+2. post:actors, delete:actors
-3. patch:movies, patch:actors, patch:casting
+3. patch:movies, patch:actors
-4. delete:actors, delete:casting

 - Executive Producer
 has following permissions for actions.
-1. get:movies, get:actors, get:casting
+1. get:movies, get:actors
-2. post:movies, post:actors, post:casting
+2. post:movies, post:actors
-3. patch:movies, patch:actors, patch:casting
+3. patch:movies, patch:actors
-4. delete:actors, delete:actors, delete:casting
+4. delete:movies, delete:actors
 <<<<<<< HEAD
 =======